rieckpil/progmot/content/post/one-year-course-release.md

 Most developers don't know you.
 You're a stranger on the Internet.
 Why should anyone take your course?

-I announced and actively advertised the pre-landing page and my course idea via various channels (Twitter, LinkedIn, mailing list, etc.).
-After collecting potential leads for almost two weeks, I got 50 prospective buyers.
+I shared the pre-landing page and my course idea on various channels (Twitter, LinkedIn, mailing list, etc.).
+After collecting potential leads for almost two weeks, I got 50 prospective leads.

 This was enough evidence for me to get started.

-For pricing, I used other courses in my niche as an orientation and wanted to stand out with a premium course on this topic.
+To come up with a final price, I used other courses in my niche as an orientation and wanted to stand out with a premium course on this topic.
 Nothing in the Udemy price level.
 The first target price that came to my mind and seemed reasonable was $159 for the entire course.

 Once the first video lessons were uploaded to Vimeo, I modified the landing page and activated the checkout process.

-Paying the full price for the course upfront while getting access to a subset of the lessons wasn't a viable strategy.
+Paying the full price for the course up front while getting access to a subset of the lessons wasn't a viable strategy.
 I came up with the idea of early-bird discounts similar to an early access program.

 With every iteration of the course, I slightly increased the price.
 Those that joined early got access to the entire course for almost the price of an eBook.
 But they had to wait until all lessons were available.